Nutrition Labelling on Alcoholic Drinks: A Closer Look

 The European Commission published a report in spring 2017 calling on the alcoholic drinks industry to develop a voluntary code of practice to communicate the ingredients and nutrition information to consumers, either on label or online.
 The industry must produce a report by 2021 on progress.

-Current food labelling requires the following to be expressed on-pack, but this is not required for alcohol, although this is being reviewed ready for the industry to report back:
+Current UK food labelling regulations require the below to be expressed on-pack, but this is not required for alcohol:

 - Energy, expressed in both kilojoules and kilocalories

 - Carbohydrates, in grams

 Though, this is being reviewed ready for the industry to report back on.